 It is, therefore, in the best interest of any business owner to find a cross-platform framework that allows a unified team to build a multi-platform product out of a single codebase.
 Whether for mobile, web, or desktop, businesses will no longer need to assign teams to different platforms for the same job.

 Flutter is a tool that can speed up product development and synchronize release schedules to broaden your customer base and, of course, increase your profit margin.

 The framework benefits aspiring industry leaders as the constant presence of mobile and desktop technology makes interconnectivity and cross-platform support a necessity for any budding project.

 Flutter is the open-source framework created by Google for building smooth and scalable cross-platform applications.
 Its codebase is platform-agnostic and helps developers build high-performance applications with functional and attractive user interfaces that rival Android and iOS native programs.

 Simply put, Flutter is Google's portable UI toolkit for crafting beautiful, natively compiled applications for any platform through a single codebase.
 With Dart language, developers and organizations worldwide use Flutter to release their minimum-viable projects quickly and efficiently.

 To achieve this, Flutter uses a library of pre-made widgets and a host of plugins that simplifies and speeds up application development.
 It implements most of its system in the Dart language.
-Dart is a modern and concise object-oriented programming language that an experienced developer could quickly learn to read, remove, and customize their desired widgets.
+The Dart is a modern and concise object-oriented programming language that an experienced developer could quickly learn to read, remove, and customize their desired widgets.